claranet/cloud-deploy-docs/source/rst/commands.rst

 This commands allows you to run a custom shell script on running instance(s) in the application.

-.. warning:: All modification made by this command are ephemeral.
+.. warning:: All modification made by this command are volatile and will not be applied to instances created after the script execution.
 Which means you have to use the classical deploy workflow in order to persist any kind of modification on your instances.

 **Command Options**